libvips/build-win32/8.0/README.md

-MinGW provides a complete Open Source programming tool set which is suitable for the development of native MS-Windows applications, and which do not depend on any 3rd-party C-Runtime DLLs.
-(It does depend on a number of DLLs provided by Microsoft themselves, as components of the operating system; most notable among these is MSVCRT.DLL, the Microsoft C runtime library.
+MinGW provides a complete Open Source programming tool set which is suitable for the development of native MS-Windows applications, and which do not depend on any 3rd-party C-Runtime DLLs (it does depend on a number of DLLs provided by Microsoft themselves as components of the operating system; most notable among these is MSVCRT.DLL, the Microsoft C runtime library.
 Additionally, threaded applications must ship with a freely distributable thread support DLL, provided as part of MinGW itself).